xmtp/xmtp-dot-org/docs/client-sdk/dart/reference/overview.md

 sidebar_position: 2
 ---

-# Reference for the Flutter client SDK
+# Reference for the Dart client SDK

-Visit the [xmtp library](https://pub.dev/documentation/xmtp/latest/xmtp/xmtp-library.html) on the pub.dev site to access the Flutter client SDK reference documentation.
+Visit the [xmtp library](https://pub.dev/documentation/xmtp/latest/xmtp/xmtp-library.html) on the pub.dev site to access the Dart client SDK reference documentation.

 :::caution